5k-mirrors/poe-live-search-manager/README.md

 *If you encounter an issue, [report it](/../../issues/new/choose).
 Restarting the app can help resolve it.*

+#### Errors

+> You're already logged in elsewhere.
+Log out or try again later.

+In rare cases you may see this error due to connection issues ([related bug report](https://github.com/5k-mirrors/poe-live-search-manager/issues/95)).
+The issue will resolve by itself in a few minutes.

 #### Searches not connecting?

 - Make sure `pathofexile.com/trade` live search service works: open search in browser, click `Activate Live Search`, make sure new items are showing up.